 WHEN SHOULD I GO?

 Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid-July through the first Norte winds at the end of November.
 Our trips run from September to December.

 HOW MANY DIVES DO I GET?

 HOW MUCH EXPERIENCE DO I NEED?

 Snorkelers enjoy these trips because of the nice conditions, however these are primarily dive trips.
 Suitable for divers of all experience levels.
-Our friends who are new to diving will likely want to be with a divemaster at all times.
+Guests who are new to diving will likely want to be with a divemaster at all times.
 Experienced and self-reliant divers are welcome to have complete freedom if they choose.
 Most divers are in between these two levels.